raspberrypilearning/animated-story/en/step_2.md

 Your project is saved automatically.
 Return to the starter link in the same web browser to see your changes.

-Next you are going to improve browser performance by only loading images when they are needed.
+Next, you are going to improve browser performance by only loading images when they are needed.